Lazy Bill Lucas: Later career

 As the 1950s progressed, work became harder to find, and during the 1960s, Lucas tried to get into the folk-blues scene but could not secure any contracts.
-From 1964 and well into the 1970s, Lucas straddled two careers: playing in various groups led by George "Mojo" Buford and playing solo or leading his own small groups, often with guitarists David Hartley and later with guitarist Jeff Titon.
-In 1970, with Titon and drummer Mitchell Gevova he played in a revue, Dat Feelin, scripted by Black activist Milton Williams, at Minneapolis' Guthrie Theatre, to show the range and history of Afro-American music.
-The same year Lucas appeared at the Wisconsin Delta Blues Festival, and the Ann Arbor Blues Festival, with Jeff Titon and John Schrag.
+From 1964 and well into the 1970s, Lucas straddled two careers: playing in various groups led by George "Mojo" Buford and playing solo or leading his own small groups.
+In 1970 he played in a revue, Dat Feelin, scripted by Black activist Milton Williams, at Minneapolis' Guthrie Theatre, to show the range and history of Afro-American music.
+The same year Lucas appeared at the Wisconsin Delta Blues Festival, and the Ann Arbor Blues Festival.
 In France, record producer Michel Engelhard released two LPs, Lazy Bill Lucas (1969, vocals and solo piano) and Lazy Bill and His Friends (1970), in which he was featured with musicians George "Mojo" Buford (harmonica) and Jo Jo Williams (guitar).
-In 1973, Titon and Papa John Kolstad helped record and produce Lucas's material for Philo Records.
+In 1973, he released an album of vocals and solo piano on Philo Records.
 In 1979, Lucas, who had played live on the radio in the 1960s, started hosting his own regular radio show, The Lazy Bill Lucas Show on KFAI in Minneapolis.

 Lucas died of natural causes in Minneapolis in December 1982, at the age of 64.